oracle/cloudtestdrive/AppDev/cloud-native/Docker/DockerLabs.md

   `-Djavax.sql.DataSource.stockmanagerDataSource.dataSourceClassName=oracle.jdbc.pool.OracleDataSource`

 We did that rather than a config file to show how the different levels of the Helidon config system, specifically that config properties could be automatically used from the Java system properties.
-Now we're going to show you a slightly different approach, we're going to bring the database connection details in via an the system environment variables **without changing the code** This will work because Helidon first looks at the Java system properties, then it looks at the OS environment variables, so it will automatically pickup the values from the new location (If we used both then then the Java system properties would override the environment variables) Basically we're trying to show you just how flexible the Helidon configuration system is !
+Now we're going to show you a slightly different approach, we're going to bring the database connection details in via an the system environment variables **without changing the code** This will work because Helidon first looks at the Java system properties, then it looks at the OS environment variables, so it will automatically pickup the values from the new location (If we used both then then the Java system properties would override the environment variables) Basically we're trying to show you just how flexible the Helidon configuration system is!

 If you are using a database provided by an instructor then they will give you the values for the database connection, or may have already set this up in your virtual machine.
-If you setup your own database then you will have specified a username and password (if you used our example that will be a username of `HelidonLabs` and a password of `H3lid0n_Labs`) have downloaded the wallet file from which you will have got the connection name, for example `tg_high` **yours will be different unless your database is called `tg` !
+If you setup your own database then you will have specified a username and password (if you used our example that will be a username of `HelidonLabs` and a password of `H3lid0n_Labs`) have downloaded the wallet file from which you will have got the connection name, for example `tg_high` **yours will be different unless your database is called `tg`!

 Docker provides several ways to do this, for example you can specify each individual variable on the command line using the --env flag, another way is to use the --env-file flag, this allows you to specify a file full of key/value pairs (like a Java properties file) and if you have multiple variables to set, or the variables or their names contain characters like `.` that have special meaning to the command shell this is the easiest way to do it.